- En Español

 To see USDA’s deﬁnition of a serving as 16g of grain, click here then scroll down to the page numbered 15, “Determination of Serving Deﬁnitions of the Food Guide Pyramid.”

-Q. Can I use languages other than English on the Stamp?
+Can I use languages other than English on the Stamp?

 Yes!
 Whole Grain Stamps are available in many languages, as shown here.
 If we haven’t created one for your language yet, please tell us, and we’ll work with you to make it happen!

-Q. Can any company join the Whole Grains Council?
+Can any company join the Whole Grains Council?

 Membership in the Council is open to all companies big and small, worldwide, who would like to support increased consumption of whole grains, and who demonstrate their support by joining the WGC and participating in our activities.
 There are many membership beneﬁts besides the Whole Grain Stamp.
 Our work to promote whole grains in the media, for instance, beneﬁts both consumers and companies making whole grain products.

-Q. Is the stamp part of a government program?
+Is the stamp part of a government program?

 No. It’s a voluntary consumer-advocacy program created by the non-proﬁt Oldways Whole Grains Council and its parent organization, Oldways, and supported by a unique coalition of small and large companies who manufacture and support whole grain products.
 The Whole Grains Council is constantly working with government agencies, including the US FDA and USDA, to encourage government rules that promote whole grain consumption, but the WG Stamp program is not a government program.
 Click here to learn more about FDA/USDA guidance on whole grain labeling.

-Q. When did the Whole Grain Stamp ﬁrst appear on grocery shelves?
+When did the Whole Grain Stamp ﬁrst appear on grocery shelves?

 Some products appeared as early as February 2005, but consumers started to notice the Stamp on a wide variety of foods in mid-2005.
 Every month, more and more companies worldwide are using the Whole Grain Stamp.
 This website has a list of products using the Stamps, and details on current Stamp usage.

-The Whole Grains Council is carrying out an ongoing PR campaign to familiarize consumers with the Stamp.
+The Whole Grains Council carries out an ongoing PR campaign to familiarize consumers with the Stamp.
 Since its inception, the Stamp has appeared on the Today Show and on Oprah, and in thousands of newspaper and magazine articles across the USA and outside the country, including major-circulation U.S. publications such as Parade, Cooking Light, Prevention, Vogue and Newsweek magazine.

 We continue to publicize this helpful symbol as more and more products bearing the Stamp continue to appear on grocery shelves.
 Part of our multi-pronged campaign is pegged to working with grocery chains to educate consumers at the point of sale.
 Our goal is to make sure the Whole Grain Stamp is universally recognized by consumers everywhere.
 In fact, our 2015 Whole Grain Consumer Insights Survey showed that the Whole Grain Stamp plays a key role in consumer buying decisions.